aldolat/posts-in-sidebar/readme.txt

 = 4.4.0 =

-* Add option to shorten post titles.
+* Added option to shorten post titles.

 = 4.3.0 =

-* Add option to get posts from the current tag, when on a single post.
+* Added option to get posts from the current tag, when on a single post.
-* Add option to assign post classes via `get_post_class()`.
+* Added option to assign post classes via `get_post_class()`.
-* Fix empty p tag when no excerpt or no image.
+* Fixed empty p tag when no excerpt or no image.
-* Fix post modification date/time.
+* Fixed post modification date/time.
 * Minor fixes.

 = 4.2.0 =